-Cash flows from operating activities in the first three months of fiscal year 2020 reflected net income, adjusted by a change in operating assets and liabilities that was a net source of cash.
-This net source of cash primarily reflected lower levels of trade receivables and prepaid expenses, partially offset by higher levels of inventory and lower levels of accounts payable and accrued expenses.
+Cash flows from operating activities in the firstsix months of fiscal year 2020 reflected net income, adjusted by a change in operating assets and liabilities that was a net use of cash.
+This net use of cash primarily reflected higher levels of inventory and lower levels of accounts payable and accrued expenses, partially offset by lower levels of trade receivables and prepaid expenses.

-Cash flows from operating activities in the first three months of fiscal year 2019 reflected net income, adjusted by a change in operating assets and liabilities that was a net use of cash.
-Cash flows from operating activities in the prior-year period additionally reflected an adjustment for a gain of \$335 million on our sale of a business, which is further discussed in Note 9 in the Notes to Condensed Consolidated Financial Statements, as well as \$200 million of discretionary cash contributions to fund our pension obligation.
+Cash flows from operating activities in the first six months of fiscal year 2019 reflected net income, adjusted by a change in operating assets and liabilities that was a net use of cash.
+Cash flows from operating activities in the prior-year period additionally reflected \$200 million of discretionary cash contributions to fund our pension obligation.